suryanshx25/suryanshx25/README.md

-- 👋 Hi, I’m @suryanshx25
+- 👋 Hi, I’m Suryansh Singh
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Data Structures And Algorithm
+- 🌱 Currently practicing Machine Learning
 - 💞️ Not yet for collaborations
 - 📫 How to reach me ...
 E-Mail - suryanshx25@gmail.com